-This seminar is a theoretical and practical intensive course designed for documentary filmmakers looking to develop their skill sets in the emerging field of branded content.
-Branded videos are on the rise, as clients are looking to engage with their customers through creative collaborations.
-Filmmakers can learn how to build a sustainable practice for financing their own works.
+This seminar is a theoretical and practical intensive course designed for documentary filmmakers and media artists looking to develop their skill sets in the emerging field of branded content.
+Branded videos are on the rise!
+Clients are looking to engage with their customers through creative collaborations.
+Filmmakers are using this new form of patronage to finance their own works.

-Designed by UnionDocs in partnership with Mathilde Walker-Billaud, the seminar will explore new business models for documentarians.
+Designed by UnionDocs in partnership with Mathilde Walker-Billaud, the seminar will explore new business models in the media and entertainment industry.
 It will offer technical tools and strategies for working with clients while developing and maintaining a creative voice.
-The course is designed for graduate students and professionals in documentary and media arts (the audience is limited to 14 students).

 Where: UnionDocs, 322 Union Avenue, Brooklyn, NY 11211